woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Tim**: Seven?

 **Molly**: Absolutely right.
 Very good.
-The fifthe word is seven.
+The fifth word is seven.
 OK, we've got a movie.
 The first word is snow.
 Fifth word, seven.

 **Betty**: I got it!
 I got it!